| Glossary | A | B

 modulus of elasticity.

-Rate of change of strain as a function of stress.
+Modulus of Elasticity Rate of change of strain as a function of stress.
 The slope of the straight

 line portion of a stress-strain diagram.
 Tangent modulus of elasticity